degi/wanulcas/docs/overview.md

 ![fig3](./media/image42.jpeg)

-**Figure 3.20.** Effect of root diameter on potential uptake when root systems of different diameter are compared at equal length, root surface area or volume (weight); the smallest effect of root diameter exists when root length times the square root of the root diameter is used (Van Noordwijk and Brouwer, 1997).
+Figure 6.3.
+Effect of root diameter on potential uptake when root systems of different diameter are compared at equal length, root surface area or volume (weight); the smallest effect of root diameter exists when root length times the square root of the root diameter is used (Van Noordwijk and Brouwer, 1997).

-## Light capture
+## 7. Light capture

 Light capture is calculated on the basis of the leaf area index of the tree(s) and crop (T_LAI\[tree\] and C_LAI) for each zone, and their